gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 she yanked the linchpin out with the other and threw it away.

-She thought the cargo bot would just pull away smoothly to leave the unhitched cage cart rolling along the highway behind it.
+She thought the cargo bot would just pull away smoothly and leave the unhitched cage cart rolling along the highway behind it.
-That didn't happen.
 Instead,
 there a loud crash
-as Dockety and a raider bot slammed into the side of the cage, their manipulators grappling for holds on each other.
+as Dockety and the wheeled raider bot slammed into the side of the cage, their manipulators grappling for holds on each other.

-Maddy screamed for a third time as the cart careened off the road.
+Maddy and the three captives screamed in unison as the cart careened off the road.
 A wheel bumped over a stone,
 throwing Maddy off the hitch and into a scratchy patch of brambles.
-The trio inside the cart screamed in their turn as it tipped over on its side and slid down the rocky slope toward the swamp.
+The trio inside the cart screamed again as the cart tipped over on its side and slid down the rocky slope toward the swamp.
 Maddy scrambled to her feet and ran after it.

-The cart slid to a halt just a few paces from the edge of the muck.
+The cart slid to a halt just a few paces from the water's edge.
-Rusty scraps of old machinery lay all around.
+Rusty scraps of old machinery stuck up out of the mucky ground.
 Maddy grabbed one end of a metal bar and pulled with all her might.
-The bar came free of the mud with a disgusting *shlurp*.
+The bar came free with a disgusting *shlurp*.

-She ran over to the cart.
+She ran over to the cart,
-Luckily,
-it had landed door side up.
+which had miraculously landed door side up.
-She tossed her bar on top of it, scrambled up, wedged the end of the bar in by the lock, and leaned her whole weight against it.
+She scrambled up,
+wedged the end of the bar against the lock, and leaned her whole weight against it.
 *Pank!*
 The lock burst open.